-ROADWAY CLASSIFICATIONS MINIMUM LANE WIDTHS
+Roadway Classifications Minimum Lane Widths (feet)

-Local Roads (curb & gutter) 10 feet
+Local Roads (curb and gutter) 10

-Local Roads (swale) 11 feet
+Local Roads (swale) 11

-Minor Collectors 12 feet
+Minor Collectors 12

-Major Collectors 12 feet
+Major Collectors 12

-Note: See Section 9, ACCESS MANAGEMENT for details on driveway connections.
+Note: See Article 9, Access management for details on driveway connections.

-11.3.2 If pavement within a roadway is divided, such as to allow for preservation of trees, the minimum pavement width shall be 14 feet.
-The minimum pavement width of 14 feet shall be measured from the gutter line for curb and gutter sections.
-Right-of-way widths for the divided section shall be in accordance with Section 11.2.3 above.
+11.3.2.
+If pavement within a roadway is divided, such as to allow for preservation of trees, the minimum pavement width shall be fourteen (14) feet.
+The minimum pavement width of fourteen (14) feet shall be measured from the gutter line for curb and gutter Sections.
+Right-of-way widths for the divided Section shall be in accordance with Section 11.2.3 11.2.5 above.

-11.4 CUL-DE-SACS
+Section 11.4. - Culs-de-Sac.

-11.4.1 All roadways without paved outlet shall be terminated with a cul-de-sac (see STANDARD DETAILS).
+11.4.1.
+All roadways without paved outlet shall be terminated with a cul-de-sac (see standard details).

-11.4.2 The minimum right-of-way width for a cul-de-sac bulb with curb and gutter sections shall be a 65 feet radius.
-For a swale section, the minimum right-of-way width shall be a 65 feet radius.
+11.4.2.
+The minimum right-of-way width for a cul-de-sac bulb with curb and gutter Sections shall be a sixty-five (65) feet radius.
+For a swale Section, the minimum right-of-way width shall be a sixty-five (65) feet radius.
 These widths may be increased to allow sufficient width for drainage facilities, utilities, sidewalks, bicycle paths, or other appurtenances within the right-of-way.

-11.4.3 The minimum pavement radii for cul-de-sacs shall be 50 feet with the pavement design for the cul-de-sac bulb consistent with the roadway.
+11.4.3.
+The minimum pavement radii for culs-de-sac shall be fifty (50) feet with the pavement design for the cul-de-sac bulb consistent with the roadway.

-11.4.4 Other variation or shapes of cul-de-sacs may be allowed if the right-of-way is available and the design conforms to American Association of State Highway and Transportation Officials (AASHTO) criteria contained in "A Policy on Geometric Design of Highways and Streets".
+11.4.4.
+Other variation or shapes of culs-de-sac may be allowed if the right-of-way is available and the design conforms to American Association of State Highway and Transportation Officials (AASHTO) criteria contained in "A Policy on Geometric Design of Highways and Streets".